 - Office 365

 SaaS backup for Office 365, including SharePoint and OneDrive, offers different backup opportunities based on the capability of the application.
-It’s not unified, which means you can’t rely on your Outlook email backup being the same as your contacts or sites backup.
+It’s not unified, which means you can’t rely on your Outlook email backup being the same as your contacts.
 Some of the backup measures include: encryption, offline-remote backup, local flash copies, and real-time replication in a data center.